-This crunchy traditional Mysore Pak is a confection that is prepared with fried gram flour, sugar syrup, ghee, and water.
-From Mysore, a city in Karnataka this sweet has become popular across South India and in other nations.
+From Mysore, this sweet has become popular across South India and other nations.
 Now it is available across all sweet shops.
-The upgraded version of this Mysore Pak is the Ghee Mysore Pak which is prepared with abundant ghee which melts once we put a piece inside our mouth.
-But, still the craze for the crunchy traditional Mysore Pak is there for many people.
-This sweet is still served in weddings and other events.
+The upgraded version is the Ghee Mysore Pak which is prepared with abundant ghee which melts once we put a piece inside our mouth.
+The craze for the crunchy traditional Mysore Pak is still served at weddings and other events.

 During festivals, we as kids sit with our grandmothers to prepare this sweet and enjoy helping them in making it.
-We feel content and proud, when we eat those sweets as we helped in preparing it.
-However, in modern days due to the change in the family environment, we are not getting those moments and we purchase these sweets at the shops.
+We feel content and proud when we eat those sweets to help prepare them.
+However, in modern days due to the change in the family environment, we are not getting those moments, and we purchase these sweets at the shops.
 Though sweets from shops taste good, it doesn’t match the taste of homemade sweets.
-Also, we have doubts of the quality of the ingredients.
-However, you can still get the homemade traditional Mysore Pak made with high quality ingredients and pure cow ghee from us.
+Also, we have doubts about the quality of the ingredients.
+However, you can still get the homemade traditional Mysore Pak made with high-quality ingredients and pure cow ghee from us.

-Over 35,000+ customers trust our quality and taste, as it is made and monitored by the chefs who has experience for decades in preparing these sweets.
-Enjoy the crunchy homemade traditional Mysore Pak from Sweet Karam Coffee and bring back the memories & homemade taste.
+Over 80,000+ customers trust our quality and taste, as it is made and monitored by the chefs who have experience for decades in preparing these sweets.
+So enjoy the crunchy homemade traditional Mysore Pak from Sweet Karam Coffee and bring back memories & homemade taste.